StackVista/stackstate-docs/setup/agent/kubernetes-openshift.md

 **Example script usage**

-In the example below, the StackState Agent images will be extracted from the archive `stackstate.tar.gz`, imported by Docker, and re-tagged to the registry given by the `-d` flag, in this example, `localhost`.
+In the example below, the Rancher Observability Agent images will be extracted from the archive `stackstate.tar.gz`, imported by Docker, and re-tagged to the registry given by the `-d` flag, in this example, `localhost`.
 The `-t` argument (dry-run) is provided to show the work that will be performed:

 ```text
 ./import.sh -b stackstate.tar.gz -d localhost -t